cobacdavid/awesomeConfig/widgets/README.md

 the moment, only widgets that are documented below responds to this.
 Others need my `fonctionsUtiles.lua` lib. to work properly.

+## widgets for wibars and widgets for titlebars

+You'll find `(titlebar)` mention for titlebar widgets i.e. for client window's titlebars.
+Others are wibar widgets.

 # calendar widget
 ### Installation and usage